 4 Summary Technology Description

 Some work has already been carried out to start to examine the Wireless Charger technologies and their relationship to the regulatory and compliance framework.
 Much of this work has been carried out by the EC and specifically within the TCAM committee.
 Contribution ERM TG28(11)0069 [i 1] is a zip file containing a number of documents considered by TCAM including TCAM doc (28)27 [i 2] which is a report from a consulting company Excem.

+[Document ERM TG28(11)0090 has been highlighted and maybe of interest – further review required.]

 The Executive Summary in Section 2 of [i 2] identifies the consideration of two categories of wireless chargers: